jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 Module design continues in J Code.

-J Hardware requires you to design modules writing assembly language J Core procedures.
+J Hardware requires you to design modules writing assembly language J Core commands.

-For J Data you can write the procedures in a higher level language, which nonetheless translates to assembly.
+For J Data you can write the commands in a higher level language, which nonetheless translates to assembly.

 I need to make a higher level language that might not perform tasks of the modules, but provides just the neccesary to specify automation between the modules.